apache/camel/MIGRATION.md

 The default JSon library with the JSon dataformat has changed from `XStream` to `Jackson`.

+### Simple language

+The functionality to change the simple language tokens for start/end functions has been removed.
+The default tokens with `${xxx}` and `$simple{xxx}` is now hardcoded (optimized).
+The functionality to change these tokens was never really in use and would only confuse Camel users if a new syntax are in use.

 ### Moved APIs

 The following API changes may affect your existing Camel applications, which needs to be migrated.